Introduction

 holdpoint check [--staged]Run all deterministic checks; surface prompt checks

-holdpoint evolve [--apply]Scan project and propose (or apply) new checks
+holdpoint suggest [--apply]Scan project and propose (or apply) new checks

 holdpoint validateValidate checks.yaml against the schema and print errors

-holdpoint updateRegenerate adapter files from the current checks.yaml
+holdpoint updateRegenerate engine files from the current checks.yaml

 holdpoint check